sayborduu/privgpt/README.md

 Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/sayborduu/privgpt/issues).

+## Why did I make this project?
+- Free GPT-4
+- Private, so OpenAI does not know who’re you
+- Allow my mother to use ChatGPT Private on her job (fr)
+- Lazy, so I didn’t have to call every time the API

 ## Show your support

 Give a ⭐️ if this project helped you!
 **

 Forked from [ChatGPT Next Web](https://github.com/Yidadaa/ChatGPT-Next-Web)